-If it is necessary to refer an incident to the police, this will be done through dialling 101.
+If it is necessary to refer an incident to the police, this will be done through contacting the Education Services Team.

 Recording incidents

 All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.